alephium/www/src/content/blog/2023-03-30_The-Leman-Network-Upgrade-is-Live--f52c89b7dd6a/index.md

 description: 'New features & tools to support a thriving Alephium Ecosystem'
 ---

-New features & tools to support a thriving Alephium Ecosystem

----

 ### The Leman Network Upgrade is Live!

 #### New features & tools to support a thriving Alephium Ecosystem